oscarbenedito/oscarbenedito.com/content/blog/2019-12-15-your-corner-of-the-internet.md

 - **More secure**: since there isn't an app server, potential vulnerabilities are reduced drastically.
-- **Faster**: because the server doesn't need to do operations, it can respond to requests faster, hence accelerating the loading time.\
+- **Faster**: because the server doesn't need to do operations, it can respond to requests faster, hence accelerating the loading time.<br/>
   *That is a general claim, by using proper caching and using content delivery networks, speeds can change considerably.
 It also depends on the number of plugins installed (or other operations made by the server).*